Home Buying Checklist: 23 Steps to Follow

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is given regarding the completeness, accuracy, or currency of the information.
 Readers use this information entirely at their own risk.

-Your House Buying Checklist: The Steps to Buying a House in the Right Order
+Your Complete Guide: Property Purchase Steps in the Right Order

-Most buyers using a house buying checklist follow this order: Agent → Pre-approval → House hunting → Offer → Close.
-They often skip the critical property check steps.
+Most buyers follow this order: Agent → Pre-approval → House hunting → Offer → Close.
+They often skip the key property check steps.
+This buying a house checklist fixes that.

 The difference?
-Using the correct house buying checklist order, house checklist steps, and steps to buy a house saves an average of $19,400.
+Following the correct order saves an average of $19,400.

 Is it a buyer's market or seller's market?
 Talk to agents.
 Review market reports.
 Check how long homes take to sell.
-These are essential steps to buying a house.
-If you're buying your first home, start with our comprehensive first time home buyer guide covering the complete process from calculating your true budget to understanding government schemes.
+These are key steps.
+If you're buying your first home, start with our full first time home buyer guide.
+It covers the full process from your true budget to government schemes.
 Market timing alone can save you thousands.

 If the market strongly favours sellers, consider waiting.
-Add this to your buying a house checklist.
+Add this to your checklist.

 Include all costs: